-From the prayer room at Herrnhut came a missionary zeal which has hardly been surpassed in church history.
+From the prayer room at Herrnhut came a missionary zeal that has hardly been surpassed in church history.
 The spark initially came from Zinzendorf’s encounter in Denmark with Eskimos who had been converted by Lutherans.
 The count returned to Herrnhut and conveyed his passion to see the gospel go to the nations.
-As a result, many of the community went out into the world to preach the gospel, some even selling themselves into slavery in order to fulfill the great commission.
+As a result, many of the community went out into the world to preach the gospel, some even selling themselves into slavery in order to fulfill the Great Commission.
 This commitment is shown by a simple statistic.
-Typically, when it comes to world missions, the Protestant laity to missionary ratio has been 5000:1.
-The Moravians, however, saw a much increased ratio of 60:1.
+Typically, when it comes to world missions, the Protestant laity to missionary ratio has been 5000 to 1.
+The Moravians, however, saw a much increased ratio of 60 to 1.
 By 1776, some 226 missionaries had been sent out from the community at Herrnhut.
 It is clear through the teaching of the so-called father of modern missions, William Carey, that the Moravians had a profound impact on him in regard to their zeal for missionary activity.
 It is also through the missions-minded Moravians that John Wesley came to faith.
 The impact of this little community in Saxony, which committed to seek the face of the Lord day and night, has truly been immeasurable.

 24/7 Prayer in the Twentieth Century

-On September 19, 1999, the International House of Prayer of Kansas City, Missouri, started a worship-based prayer meeting that has continued for twenty-four hours a day, seven days a week ever since.
+On September 19, 1999, the International House of Prayer of Kansas City, Missouri, started a worship-based prayer meeting, which has continued for twenty-four hours a day, seven days a week ever since.
 With a similar vision to Zinzendorf, that the fire on the altar should never go out, there has never been a time when worship and prayer has not ascended to heaven since that date.